Yashastilaka: Book 5

 Abhaya-ruchi then narrates the king's subsequent births:

 Yasho-dhara was born as a peacock, and a hunter presented him to the new king Yasho-mati, his son in the previous birth.
 Meanwhile, the queen-mother Chandra-mati was reborn as a dog, and was also presented to the king as a fine hunting dog.
 After arriving at the capital Ujjayini, the peacock remembered his previous birth.
 One day, it saw Amrta-mati dallying with the elephant driver, and attacked them.
 The maid-servants threw various things at the bird to make it go away, and the dog chased and killed it.
 Meanwhile, when the king saw the dog attacking the peacock, he hit the dog with a board, killing it.

 In their next births, Yasho-dhara was reborn as a deer and Chandra-mati was reborn as a snake.
 The deer developed a taste for snake's flesh, and killed the snake.
 Moments later, a hyena killed the deer.

 Next, Yasho-dhara was reborn as a big fish, and Chandra-mati was born as a crocodile in the Shipra River.
 One day, the crocodile attacked a maid of the royal household, while she was playing water sports in the river.
 Angered, the king Yasho-mati ordered all dangerous animals in the river to be destroyed.
 The crocodile and the fish were caught in a net, and each day, a part of their flesh was cut, cooked, and served to Brahmanas.
 They thus died a slow, painful death.

 Then, Yasho-dhara and Chandra-mati were reborn as goats in the village of Kankahi near Ujjain.
 One day, the male goat (Yasho-dhara) died when a ram attacked it, and was reborn as a foetus in the womb of the female goat (Chandra-mati).
 Sometime later, king Yasho-mati visited the area on a hunting expedition, but could not kill any wild animals in the forest.
 Frustrated, he returned to the village and shot dead the female goat with an arrow.
 The king ripped open her belly, and found the young male goat alive.
 He took the animal to Ujjayini, and gave it to his cook.
 At the royal kitchen, the goat saw Amrta-mati teaching the cooks how to roast meat.
 Because of her sins, she had been affected with leprosy, and her body emitted a bad smell.
 The maids mocked her, and told the passers-by that she had poisoned her husband, who was a good and great man.
-Utlimately, the goat was killed for Amrta-mati's food.
+Ultimately, the goat was killed for Amrta-mati's food.
 Meanwhile, the female goat was reborn as a buffalo in Kalinga.
 Sometime later, it came to Ujjayini, and was tortured to death for attacking King Yasho-mati's horse.